Celebrating Rural America

-Coming Home: Connecting to Community is a public media initiative supported by the Corporation for Public Broadcasting that celebrates the people, culture, and stories of rural America through authentic local voices and talent.
-This multi-faceted initiative will showcase local stories about the diversity, traditions and richness of small towns and rural life.
+Coming Home: Connecting to Community is a public media collaboration supported by the Corporation for Public Broadcasting that celebrates the people, culture, and stories of rural America through authentic local voices and talent.
+This multi-faceted collaborative will showcase local stories about the diversity, traditions and richness of small towns and rural life.